Japan

 21 Days

 Explore Japan’s unique art, culture, and food through workshops, cultural activities, and language lessons.
-For students drawn to the region and interested in topics such as Japanese cuisine, contemporary and traditional art forms, and an overall immersive experience in Japan.
+For students drawn to the region and interested in topics such as contemporary and traditional Japanese art forms, and an overall immersive experience in Japan.

 Japan's iconic cultural traditions have been meticulously preserved across generations.

 Amidst the push toward cultural globalization in the internet age, Japan continues to uniquely blend long held traditions with innovative trends in technology and art.
-Through immersive workshops, interactive cultural experiences, and language lessons, students will delve into the fascinating history, refined elegance, and cutting edge modernity that define Japanese culture.
+Through homestay with local families, immersive language lessons, Independent Study Projects, students will delve into the fascinating history, refined elegance, and cutting edge modernity that define Japanese culture.

 people walking through red gates with city cape in background